 Parallel to this long time series of measures of American adults and some cross-national comparisons, Miller founded and directed the Longitudinal Study of American Youth (LSAY).
 Funded by the National Science Foundation, the LSAY selected a national sample of 7th grade and 10th grade students in public schools throughout the nation and continues to follow the same students.
 The LSAY includes extensive measures of in-school, family, and community (informal) learning during the secondary schooling years and is able to link these early experiences to subsequent career choices and related life course outcome.
 The data from the LSAY are deposited in the ICPSR and secondary users have produced 40 dissertations and more than 200 refereed articles from this data resource (see www.lsay.org for more details).

-The NSF declined to continue funding the LSAY after the students reached 40 years of age, but the National Institute on Aging (NIA) has provided a new five-year award to sustain the original cohorts and we hope that they will continue to provide support to monitor this group for years into the future.
-In recognition that we are now studying mid-life more than youth, the name of the study has been changed to the Longitudinal Study of American Life (LSAL).
-The first two years of LSAL data collection have been completed and the data from the 2014 cycle will be deposited in the ICPSR later this year.
+The NSF declined to continue funding the LSAY after the students reached 40 years of age, but the National Institute on Aging (NIA) provided a five-year award to sustain the original cohorts.
+NASA has provided additional support through its cooperative agreement with the University of Michigan.
+In recognition that we are now studying mid-life, the name of the study has been changed to the Longitudinal Study of American Life (LSAL).
+The full 33-year LSAY-LSAL data file will be available from the ICPSR in late 2022.

 We hope that this web site can continue to serve as a forum for the electronic discussion of the issues and ideas associated with scientific literacy.
+We are exploring the establishment of a periodic webinar series to foster a continuing discussion of scientific literacy.
 We welcome your suggestions about ways to make this conversation more productive.

 Jon D. Miller